How It Works

 I genuinely enjoy hearing from my clients between their sessions.
 Whether it is to tell me about successes you have had or perhaps the opposite, please feel free to send me an email.
 While it may not be immediate or at great length, I will always try to respond.

-Fees are payable in advance of each session by bank transfer.
+Fees are payable in advance of each treatment plan or session by bank transfer.
 If it has been agreed that payment will be made in person, fees are payable at the beginning of each therapy session by cash or cheque only.
 Cheques can be made payable to ‘T. Cleary’.

 All information, whether verbal or written, is treated as strictly private and confidential in accordance with GDPR Regulations.
 You will receive a ‘Privacy Notice’ with additional information on this upon starting.